 Inside, it’s all very mission control, with no fewer than three high-resolution screens, plus swathes of soft-touch plastic and brushed metal-effect highlights.
-There’s likely more computing power in here than got Neil Armstrong to the Moon and back, and you’ll probably still get lost on the way to Sainsbury’s.
+There’s likely more computing power in here than got Neil Armstrong to the Moon and back.

 You can specify your e-tron Sportback without door mirrors, too; if you do, they’ll be replaced by small cameras that project their images onto screens at either end of the dashboard.
 Cool?
 Undeniably.
 Practical?
 Jury’s out but the verdict might not be great.

-Audi has long been famed for the quality of its interiors, and that reputation remains intact here, because fit and finish are great; the switches, metallic finishes and leather trims will make you feel pretty good, although the sides of the centre console and the glovebox lid let the side down a bit.
+Audi has long been famed for the quality of its interiors, and that reputation remains intact here, because fit and finish are great; the switches, metallic finishes and leather trims all look and feel suitably polished, although the plastics in the sides of the centre console and the glovebox lid let the side down a bit.

 However, there’s plenty of space for five adults, and the more sloping rear tailgate hasn’t had too much of an adverse effect on luggage capacity.
 It has 615 litres available, or enough for seven carry-on cases, although the Audi’s capacity is bested by the 656 litres offered by the Jaguar I-Pace.
 There’s also a storage area under the boot floor that’s (almost) big enough for a carry-on case.

 Up front, the large front seats can make even the most sizeable of frames comfortable, and there’s a vast range of adjustment for the seats and the steering wheel.
 Getting into and out of the front and rear is made easy because of the huge, wide-opening doors, so you’ll have no worries even if you aren’t quite the racing snake you once were.